 Unacceptable: gaps between bordering items.Note.

-However, vegetation items of the “woodlands” and “lawn” types can exist inside the polygons of items of the “park, square”, nature reserve, or “cemetery” types (these latter types are defined based on their use, just as “Territory” items are).
+“Woodlands” and “lawn” type vegetation items can exist inside “park, square”, nature reserve, and “cemetery” item polygons (those items are defined based on their use, similarly to “Territory” items).

 Vegetation items should not intersect (overlap) with buildings (except for buildings located completely within the borders of vegetation items that are not located in areas of regular development).